Pho3b/tiny-logger/README.md

 - **Lightweight**: No external dependencies mean faster builds and smaller binaries.
 - **Simplicity**: Clean API design with a minimal learning curve.
 You'll set it up in seconds.
 - **Performance**: The library is benchmarked to be very fast.
-It implements custom JSON marshaling specifically optimized for logging
+It implements custom JSON and YAML marshaling specifically optimized for logging
     - Up to 1.4x faster JSON marshaling than `encoding/json`
     - Up to 5x faster YAML marshaling than `gopkg.in/yaml.v3`
 - **Color Support**: Built-in ANSI color support for terminal output
 - **Thread-Safe**: Concurrent-safe logging with atomic operations
-- **Time-Optimized**: Efficient date/time print handling with minimal allocations
+- **Time-Optimized**: Efficient date/time print built-int logic with minimal allocations
 - **Reliability**: Thoroughly tested with high test coverage
-- **Maintainability**: Small, focused codebase makes it easy to understand and modify
+- **Maintainability**: A small, focused codebase makes it easy to understand and modify at will

 ## 🎯 Use Examples